smashedr/py-native-msg/README.md

 Installing is not straight forward, use the installer for your operating system from a [release](https://github.com/smashedr/python-native-messaging/releases/latest).

-For more information see [Building](#building) section or the Documentation/Examples above.

 ## Building

 > [!CAUTION]
 > Build Information is OUT OF DATE!
-> See [build.yaml](.github%2Fworkflows%2Fbuild.yaml) for more details.
+See [build.yaml](.github%2Fworkflows%2Fbuild.yaml) for more details.
+> The App is only built for Windows.
+Linux and macOS use the python file with a shebang line for better performance.

 ### App